Introduction to Finite Element Methods: Galerkin approximation of saddle point problems

-\end{proof} The operator $\Pi_h$ is called \emph{Fortin projector}.
-From the proof, we can see that the discrete LBB condition holds with a constant independent of $h$ if and only if the Fortin projector is uniformly bounded in $h$.
+We thus obtain the desired operator by defining $\Pi_h$ as the (linear) mapping $v\mapsto \pi_h$. \end{proof} The operator $\Pi_h$ is called \emph{Fortin projector}.
+From the proof, we can see that the discrete LBB condition holds with a constant independent of $h$ if and only if the Fortin projector is uniformly bounded in $h$ (i.e., if $\gamma_h \equiv \gamma$).

 A priori error estimates can be obtained using the following variant of Céa's lemma. \begin{theorem} Assume the conditions of \cref{thm:brezzi_h} are satisfied.
 Let $(u,\lambda)\in V\times M$ and $(u_h,\lambda_h)\in V_h\times M_h$ be the solutions to \eqref{eq:mixed:saddle} and \eqref{eq:mixed:saddle_h}, respectively.
-Then there exists a constant $C>0$ such that
+Then there exists a constant $C(h)>0$ such that